ammarhakim/ammar-simjournal/je/je16/je16-ldg.rst

   w + \frac{\partial g}{\partial x} &= 0

 where :math:`g \equiv Df`.
 This system of two first-order equations can now be solved using the standard DG algorithm.
+The first paper to systematically study this *local* DG scheme, even though earlier uses had appeared for solving Navier-Stokes equations, was done by Cockburn and Shu [Cockburn1998]_.

 Just as in the scalar case we need to compute a numerical flux at each cell interface.
 Let :math:`\mathbf{Q} \equiv [f, w]^T` and